TAP — Molson Coors Beverage Company

 1. Key Financial Results and Metrics

-- Net Sales Revenue: Up 0.1% (constant currency).
+- Net Sales Revenue: Up 0.1% on a constant currency basis.

 - Underlying Pretax Income: Increased by 16.2%.

-- Underlying Earnings Per Share: Rose by 24%.
+- Underlying Earnings Per Share: Rose 24%.

-- EMEA and APAC Brand Volume: Down 3.4%.
+- EMEA and APAC Brand Volume: Declined by 3.4%.

 2. Strategic Updates and Business Highlights